mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

 Even after gzipping, you can reduce font size 80% by using the English subset of Open Sans (13 KB), instead of the full font (63 KB).
 Consider that this is the reduction for just one font file--most sites use several.
 The potential is huge!

-**Using ```connect-fonts```, Mozilla Persona's font footprint shrank 85%, from 300 KB to just 45 KB.** This equates to several seconds of download time on a typical 3G connection.
+**Using ```connect-fonts```, Mozilla Persona's font footprint went from 300 KB to 45 KB, an 85% reduction.** This equates to several seconds of download time on a typical 3G connection.

 ### Going further with optimizations